-During the process of prioritizing the backlog and as work items move closer to the top of the Backlog or onto the work Queue they must be prepared for the In-Progress stages of the workflow - in traditional methods this process is termed 'elaboration', but is known as 'grooming' in Agile methods.
-Enterprise Architect has a number of facilities that can assist with the grooming of work items so that when they are pulled onto an In-Progress lane the right information is available for an implementor to immediately start work.
+During the process of prioritizing the Backlog, and as work items move closer to the top of the Backlog or onto the work Queue, the work items must be prepared for the In-Progress stages of the workflow - in traditional methods, this process is termed 'elaboration', but is known as 'grooming' in Agile methods.
+Enterprise Architect has a number of facilities that can assist with the grooming of work items, so that when they are pulled onto an In-Progress lane the right information is available for an implementer to immediately start work.

-Enterprise Architect has a requirement type (or responsibility) that is internal to an element and allows supplementary and more specific requirements to be added to a Work Item.
+Enterprise Architect has a form of requirement that is internal to an element and allows supplementary and more specific requirements to be added to a Work Item.
 These requirements are created in addition to the business, stakeholder, functional and non functional requirements that might exist for the work item.

 There is also a wide range of information that can be entered as Change Management Items for a selected Kanban Work Item.
-These items include Changes, Defects, Issues, Tasks, Events, Decisions, Effort, Risk and Metrics, and add rich additional information that will assist all team members including the Product Owner and the Implementation team.
+These items include Features, Changes, Documents, Issues, Defects and Tasks, and add rich additional information that will assist all team members, including the Product Owner and the Implementation team.

-Enterprise Architect also has an Element Browser that is a convenient tool for viewing all the related information about an element in a single place.
-The Element Browser can be kept open as a docked window and items can be selected in a Kanban diagram, List, Gantt chart or the Project Browser, and the Work Item's specific information will be displayed.
+Enterprise Architect also has the 'Details' tab of the Inspector window, which is a convenient tool for viewing all the related information about an element in a single place.
+The 'Details' tab can be kept open in the Inspector window and items can be selected in a Kanban diagram, List, or Gantt chart, and the Work Item's specific information will be displayed.

-Alternate Views
+Alternative Views

-Enterprise Architect is a powerful modeling platform that can be used by any number of stakeholders ranging from high level executives to implementation teams, providing a variety of communication devices suitable for each stakeholder group.
-There are three other views of a Kanban diagram that will be appealing to many stakeholders, particularly project managers, schedulers, development managers and product owners; these can be viewed by simply toggling from view to view:
+Enterprise Architect is a powerful modeling platform that can be used by any number of stakeholders, ranging from high level executives to implementation teams, providing a variety of communication devices suitable for each stakeholder group.
+There are four other views of a Kanban diagram that will be appealing to many stakeholders, particularly project managers, schedulers, development managers and product owners; these can be viewed by simply toggling from view to view:

+Gantt View

-- Gantt View - This view provides a visualization of the work items and the assigned resources in a Gantt Chart, which is particularly useful for people who might be more familiar with this more traditional representation or who want to get an overview of the schedule of tasks - List View - This view is a spreadsheet representation, where the work items are the rows and the properties and Tagged Values are the columns - Traceability Window This view helps a team member to quickly review dependencies and other relationships between work items to any depth, and to locate the items in other diagrams
+This view provides a visualization of the work items and the assigned resources in a Gantt Chart, which is particularly useful for people who might be more familiar with this more traditional representation or who want to get an overview of the schedule of tasks

+- List View

+- This view is a spreadsheet representation, where the work items are the rows and the properties and Tagged Values are the columns

+- Specification Manager View